 Your screeding company will also let you know if a structural engineer is needed for your undertaking, in order to evaluate load bearing, flex strength and point loadings that your flooring may require to conform with British Standards and building regulations.

-Qualified and skilled tradesmen are necessary for a successful outcome and will extend the life of your floor through the use of the right form of screed for your room's anticipated purpose.
-Choosing the right screeding materials and the method of installation is vital if you want to finish up with a durable and quality finish for your floor surface.
+Skilled and qualified trades-people are imperative for a successful result and will extend your floor's lifespan through the use of the correct type of screed for the intended purpose of your room.
+Selecting the appropriate screeding materials and the best installation technique is vital if you want to finish up with a durable and quality finish for your floor.

 Before picking out a floor screeding company from the many operating in the Elton area, ask to what standard of finish they are basing their quotation, and also ensure you get multiple quotations from different screeders.
 The SR (Surface Regularity) finish is the figure to watch out for when receiving a quote from your Elton screeding contractor.
 SR1 is the highest standard, and while SR2 and SR3 might be less costly initially, they don't guarantee a perfectly even or flat floor surface.
 An SR2 or SR3 level may mean there will be flat spots or ridges that could cause issues when putting down your final flooring surface (tile, wood, carpet etc).